moyamejiasr/g-stable-diffusion/ReadMe.md

 # The Project
-This is a docker image + notebook project based on https://github.com/hlky/stable-diffusion.
+This is a docker image + notebook project based on Automatic's code.

 # How to
 1- Create a Paperspace Gradient Project.